ardzero/svgr/README.md

 Repo: [Github Repo](https://github.com/ardzero/svgr)

 > [!NOTE]
 > A large portion of this is based on [Svgl](https://github.com/pheralb/svgl).
-I wanned a version built on react and Astro cause astro's built times are blazingly fast, with some difference features and slightly different UI.
+I wanned a version built on react and Astro cause astro's built times are blazingly fast.
+Also I wanned some different features and a slightly different UI.

 ## 🛠️ Stack
 - [**Astro 5.2**](https://astro.build/) - A web framework with fast build time.